-Upon receipt of written request, we will suspend coverage for active service military members.
-We will repay any subscription rates prepaid by someone actively serving in the military for the portion of the prepaid period in which coverage is suspended.
+Upon receipt of written request, BCBSVT will suspend coverage for active service military members.
+We will repay any subscription rates paid by someone actively serving in the military according to the proportion owed.

 Fraud, Misrepresentation or Concealment of a Material Fact